 Subsidized Stafford Loan

 The Subsidized Stafford Loan is awarded to undergraduate students on the basis of financial need determined by the Free Application for Federal Student Aid (FAFSA).
 The federal government pays the interest on this loan while you are enrolled in school.
 Repayment of this loan will begin six months after you graduate, leave school, or drop below half-time enrollment (6 hours).
 This loan must be repaid.
 Graduate and professional students may NOT receive subsidized stafford loans.

 Unsubsidized Stafford Loan

 The Unsubsidized Stafford Loan is awarded to undergraduate and graduate students.
 It is not based on need.
 The federal government does not pay the interest while you are in school.
 Interest will be charged from the time the loan is disbursed until it is repaid in full.
-If you decide to capitalize or defer the interest, it will be added to the principle amount of your loan and this will increase the amount you have to repay.
+If you decide to capitalize or defer the interest, it will be added to the principal amount of your loan and this will increase the amount you have to repay.
 If you choose the option of paying the interest as it accumulates, then you will pay less in the long run.
-Repayment of the interest and principle will begin six months after you graduate, leave school, or drop below half-time enrollment (6 hours).
+Repayment of the interest and principal will begin six months after you graduate, leave school, or drop below half-time enrollment (6 hours).
 This loan must be repaid.

 Parent Loan for Undergraduate Students (PLUS)